data-cleaning/ValidatPoC/implementations/eStatistik/README.md

   and is configured as a hard check (this configuration takes place in the rule editor). `Rule_01.undecided.txt` only checks if `hours_worked` is empty and represents a soft check.
 The procedure `Rule_01_control.txt` combines these checks, invoking `Rule_01.txt` only if `Rule_01.undecided.txt` returns `FALSE`, in which case `hours_worked` is not empty.
-In this way, a soft error will be registered and displayed is the value is missing, and a hard error ist a value is present but not within the valid range.
+In this way, a soft error will be registered and displayed if the value is missing, and a hard error if a value is present but not within the valid range.